bryonbaker/public-mono-repo/keycloak/README.md

 ## Building

+Before building:

-Before building, update the Makefile with the repo and label you want to use.
+1. Update the Makefile with the repo and label you want to use.

 ```bash
 make build
 ```

+2. Download the Keycloak release from Red Hat.
+The url can be found in the Keycloak documentation.
+The `rhbk-<release>.zip` file must exist in the same directory as the `Containerfile`.
+This build uses release `26.4.6`.

 ## Running locally